gen-ai-bootcamp-2025/architecture/README.md

 ## functional requirement

-The company want to extract the sub_skills by theme skills of a resume by semantic analysis.
+The company want to extract the sub_skills by theme skills of a resume by semantic analysis and compare to position.
+The goal is to understand the is the resume fir the position on the skills approach.
 The theme skills are defined by the user accross the interface for the defaut sub-skills.
 Also in function of the resume the user can define accross interface new theme subskills. the number subskills must be 5 by theme skills.